 Here is information for speakers bureaus on David Berman and his presentations.
 In his keynote speeches David Berman provides your audience with the power to be better: fresh ideas and achievable techniques to get the most important things done well, in alignment with your mission and values.
 The combination of his inspiration and experience motivate people to create unique and ecologically-responsible strategies, events, branding, design, ethics, and communications solutions.
-He shares knowledge and experience one-on-one or through keynote speeches and courses given in over 30 countries throughout the World.
+He shares knowledge and experience one-on-one or through keynote speeches and courses that have brought him to over 60 countries throughout the World.

 David’s most popular topics